yingweiwo

 Mechanism of Action

-Moxidectin selectively binds to the parasite's GABA-A and glutamate-gated chloride ion channels which are vital for the function of invertebrate nerve and muscle cells.
-It presents activity against the parasite but it does not kill him.
-Once moxidectin is bound, there is an increased permeability leading to an influx of chloride ions and flaccid paralysis of the parasite.
+Moxicillin selectively binds to the parasite's GABA-A and glutamate-gated chloride channels, which are crucial for the function of nerve and muscle cells in invertebrates.
+It is active against the parasite but does not kill it.
+Once bound, moxicillin increases channel permeability, leading to chloride ion influx, ultimately causing flaccid paralysis of the parasite.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.